josemartinez18/blowfish/exampleSite/content/_index.md

 title: "Jose Martinez Castro"
 description: Design and 3D Freelancer"
 ---

-# Jose Martinez Castro
+{{< lead >}}
-## Design and 3D Freelancer
+Industrial Design and 3D Freelancer
+{{< /lead >}}

+Exploring how digital tools and emerging tech can be used in the design practice.

+Working on: product design, 3D design, product visualization, computational design, and interactive digital tools.